nuxion/cloudscripts/README.md

 I used to use ansible in a push strategy approach (from client or bastion to servers), however with the introduction of different HashiCorp tools, this strategy started to be cumbersome.
 Instead, I would like that each server execute by their self the related scripts using environment knowledge provided by the cloud platform like Metadata server, labels & tags, in a pull strategy approach.

-For the time being, this runs over GCE cloud, but should be easy to adapt for other providers, besides some scripts are agnostics.
+For the time being, this runs over GCE cloud, debian like S.O., and systemd, but it should be easy to adapt for other providers and S.O, besides some scripts are agnostics.
 Let me know if you are interest in other providers, or tools.

 A terraform sandbox is included for testing purposes.